 Having to focus Christmas Present Ideas on a Budget doesn’t have to be a bad thing at all!
-It might be a bit strange and difficult to get used to (especially if you used to spend a lot of cash on presents) but it can be fun and get your creative juices flowing better than any shopping spree!
+It might be a bit strange and difficult to get used to (especially if you used to spend a lot of cash on presents) but it can be fun and it can get your creative juices flowing!
 Ask you mom, best friend or colleagues – each and every one of them had to turn to Christmas present ideas on a budget at least once and you probably haven't even noticed it!
-Now, since you have good three weeks to plan and create your own, budget-friendly Christmas presents, I've decided to suggest a few cool Christmas present ideas on a budget to take into your consideration:
+Now, since you have good three weeks to plan and create your own, budget-friendly Christmas presents, I've decided to suggest a few cool Christmas present ideas on a budget to take into consideration:

 If you can knit or maybe even sew there are tons of Christmas present ideas on a budget you can use!
 I absolutely love this idea and it would be wonderful if someone remembered to gift me with a unique accessory or a piece of clothing!
 You may even have some pretty cool fabrics just lying around waiting to be used!
 If not, you can always visit a few shops, see what they have to offer and, since most of these shops do have leftovers (as in “pieces that would make a fine, knee length skirt but are considered too small to be on display”) asking if they have something on “sale” would be a perfect, budget-friendly way to stock up on fabrics you’ll need for your gifts.